JoschanUK/love-dogs/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 # Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-Make sure the branch you want to use as your publishing source already exists in your repository.

 1. On GitHub, navigate to your site's repository.
 2. Under your repository name, click  Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.